 The goal: Implement a solution that works for your specific needs.

-Your solution should be simple enough to use that there won’t be a steep learning curve.
+Your solution should be simple enough to use that there won’t be a steep learning curve when you’re figuring out how to create a workflow.
 The last thing you want to do is to create more processes to implement a process.
 The point here is to make things easier for everyone.

 Because this is just the first step to moving your business to a digital workflow, think about how your solution can be used in the future to digitize other processes you’ve identified earlier.
-A good digital automated workflow solution will often cover many areas of an organization––from sales and marketing to HR and finance.
+Simple workflow software will often cover many areas of an organization––from sales and marketing to HR and finance.

 Besides improving processes, what are the specific KPIs you want to track with the new digital workflow?
 Defining objectives from the get-go will help you measure the right metrics and help you convey them to your team.